dixitanu/movie_frontend/README.md

 **Overview**

-*this is the moive detail website name movie point in this webisite you can fetch popular , upcoming and trending moives *In this website we use TMDB api database for fetching real time data .
+-this is the moive detail website name movie point in this webisite you can fetch popular , upcoming and trending moives *In this website we use TMDB api database for fetching real time data .
 It also have search bar for realtime searching